 Management System Owner: Chief Safety Officer

-The purpose of the Environment, Safety and Health Management System is to ensure its implementation results in compliance with the Contract and to improve Fermilab's ability to meet or exceed ES&H customer expectations.
-This system is to protect the public, the worker and the environment through a set of elements that Fermilab uses to plan, direct, control, coordinate, assure and improve how ES&H policies, objectives, processes, and procedures are established, implemented, monitored, and achieved, thereby enabling the scientific mission.
+The purpose of the Environment, Safety and Health Management System is to ensure its implementation results in compliance with the Contract and to improve Fermilab's ability to meet or exceed the customer's ES&H expectations.
+This system is to protect the public, the worker, and the environment through a set of elements that Fermilab uses to plan, direct, control, and coordinate activities that directly and indirectly support the scientific mission.
+The system assures how ES&H policies, objectives, processes, and procedures are established, implemented, monitored, and achieved, thereby enabling the scientific mission.

 ○ DOE Prime Contract No. DE-AC02-07CH11359 for the Management and Operation of the Fermi National Accelerator Laboratory (Fermilab)